 Tell Your Insurance Company

-- Your percentage of fault is decided and your damages are calculated.
+- Legal professionals decide your percentage of fault and calculate your damages.

-- Then, the damages you would otherwise be awarded are reduced by your percentage of fault.
-This allows you the chance to recover for some of your damages if you were not fully at fault in the accident.
+- Then, the compensation you would receive is reduced by your percentage of fault, allowing you the chance to recover for some of your damages if you were not entirely at fault in the accident.

-- If you are 50% or more at fault for a car accident in Georgia, you will not be entitled to recover any damages.
+- If you are 50% or more at fault for an auto accident in Georgia, you will not be entitled to recover any damages.

-A car accident lawyer can help determine the full extent of your damages and make sure your rights are protected throughout the process.
+A car accident lawyer can help determine the full extent of your damages and protect your rights throughout the process.
 You should not have to pay for more than your degree of fault in an accident.

-Without an attorney helping you, and especially if the other driver’s insurance company knows you were partially at fault, you may have significant difficulty trying to collect any damages at all, even if you’re entitled to them.
-And you may be mistaken about being at fault at all.
-Your attorney can help establish who truly holds liability for the accident.
+Without an attorney helping you, and especially if the other driver’s insurance company knows you were partially at fault, you may have significant difficulty trying to collect any damages at all.
+You could be mistaken about being at fault altogether.
+Your attorney can help determine who is truly liable for the accident.

 Types of Damages You Can Claim